Panthers run past Lions 37-23, maintain division title hopes - WHIZ News

 Lions: RB Jamaal Williams suffered a lower-body injury but returned.

-Panthers: CB Jaycee Horn left the game in the fourth quarter with a wrist injury. … WR Shi Smith (foot, head) left in the third quarter.
+Panthers: Wilks didn’t have an update on CB Jaycee Horn’s injury after the game, but defensive end Brian Burns said Horn broke his wrist in the fourth quarter. … WR Shi Smith (foot, head) left in the third quarter.

 UP NEXT